Job Initiative scheme

-In order to qualify, you must have been in receipt of an appropriate social welfare payment over that 5 year period.
+In order to qualify, you must have been in receipt of an appropriate social welfare payment over that 5-year period.
 The aim of the Job Initiative programme is to assist long-term unemployed persons to prepare for work opportunities in the open labour market.
 The programme does this by providing participants with work experience, training and development opportunities.
 The same employment conditions apply to the Scheme as in other jobs.
-For example, you have the same employment rights and protections regarding annual leave, sick leave, maternity leave, grievance/ disciplinary procedures and your income is taxable
+For example, you have the same employment rights and protections regarding annual leave, sick leave, maternity leave, grievance or disciplinary procedures and your income is taxable.

 In order to participate in the Job Initiative Scheme you must have been over 35 years of age and have been receiving one of the following payments for 5 years or more

-You will keep your medical card for 3 years.
+You will keep your medical card for the duration of the scheme.

 You will keep your extra benefits provided you continue to satisfy the conditions for these benefits.